 What's more, these enhanced requirements help facilities to comply with stringent environmental regulations and make a significant contribution to protecting public health and the environment.

-Since its establishment in 1995, Fuji Electric France has established itself as the European hub for industrial measurement equipment and solutions aimed at protecting the environment, particularly for the analysis of gaseous emissions.
-With its roots rooted in experience and innovation, the Fuji Electric group enjoys an international reputation, celebrating more than six decades of excellence as a supplier of high-quality Continuous Emission Monitoring Systems (CEMS).
+Since its establishment in 1995, Fuji Electric France has established itself as a European leader in industrial measurement equipment and environmental protection solutions, particularly in the field of gas emissions analysis.
+With roots firmly grounded in experience and innovation, the Fuji Electric Group enjoys an international reputation, celebrating over 60 years of excellence as a supplier of high-quality Continuous Emission Monitoring Systems (CEMS).

 At the heart of Europe, Fuji Electric France excels in the engineering, integration and provision of services dedicated to gas analysis, operating from its technical center in Clermont-Ferrand.
 For two decades, this European branch has been involved in research, production, QAL1 (TÜV) certification and the innovative design and maintenance of CEMS gas analysis solutions and cabinets.